Charles Cuprill Oppenheimer

-Charles Cuprill Oppenheimer (September 12, 1916 – October 7, 2011) was a lawyer, Rotary District Governor for Puerto Rico, a war veteran, and a retired major general in the Puerto Rico National Guard.
+Charles Cuprill Oppenheimer (September 12, 1916 – October 7, 2011) was a lawyer, Rotary International District Governor for Puerto Rico, a war veteran, and a retired major general in the Puerto Rico National Guard.

 Background

 Cuprill Oppenheimer was born on September 12, 1916, in the city of Ponce, Puerto Rico.
 Ponce was the second-largest city in Puerto Rico and was important economically, culturally, socially, and politically at the time.
 Cuprill's parents were Ramón Fundador Cuprill Rivera and Isabel Oppenheimer Figueroa.
 He had five siblings: Lydian, Irma, Warren, Charles Evans, and Rambel.

 Cuprill Oppenheimer married his college sweetheart, Lidia María Hernández Collazo, whose father, civil engineer José Alfredo Hernández Buitrago, worked for almost five decades at the prominent Central Mercedita sugar cane plantation refinery and Don Q rum distillery.
 Cuprill and Lidia were married for over 60 years and had three children: Charles Alfred, Hector Rambel, and Raymond Warren.
 Cuprill loved spending time with his six grandchildren, Marilu, Natalie, Hector, Mercedes, Charles, and Diana, as well as his many great-grandchildren.
 He enjoyed the simple things in life and the company of his family and friends.
 Cuprill and Lidia traveled extensively throughout the North American Continent, Europe, Asia, Latin America, the Caribbean, and the Middle East.

 Cuprill had a special retreat called "Monticello" in the majestic mountains of Puerto Rico, where he enjoyed spending time with friends and family.
 He was an avid world traveler with his wife, Lidia.